 Nancy Yates Nancy hails from southern Alberta and the west coast of British Columbia in Canada.

 “My degrees in nutrition and psychology, and work in environmental administration have been put to the test here.
 From my earliest childhood I have been deeply committed to nature, wilderness appreciation and sustainable lifestyle.
-I love to experiment with great foods & new recipes, espicially for breakfasts, work right at home, on the land… ”
+I love to experiment with great foods & new recipes, espicially for breakfasts, garden, work right at home on the land… ”

 John Yates John is a native Arizonan, with delightful memories of an early childhood in Bisbee, with excursions and camping trips to the Stronghold.
 John moved to Canada in 1968, at the invitation of the Canadian government, to pursue research and his PhD in physiology.
 For many years he taught science in medical schools and later to complementary health care professionals.
 In 1996, his young family moved to Cochise Stronghold, a place he had always deeply loved.